Sarah Michelle Gellar Mistakenly Tweeted Condolences For Death Of Boy George, Not George Michael While Celebrities Mourn The Loss Of Yet Another Superstar in 2016

 “Do you really want to hurt me?
 I guess you do 2016,” Sarah Michelle Gellar tweeted along with the hashtag #RipBoyGeorge before realizing that he is alive and well and expressing his own sadness over the loss of his friend.

-Gellar quickly retweeted after she realized she had the wrong guy.
+Gellar quickly retweeted after she had realized she had the wrong guy.

 “Just as sad when you get the correct information- #ripGeorgeMichael thank you to everyone who corrected me- it’s still so sad.
 And for the record yes I completely know the difference between Boy George and George Michael – I heard incorrectly.
 My intentions were good.
 This is usually why I don’t comment on public matters, but it all seemed so sad on Christmas.
 Lesson learned,” Gellar tweeted in a string of tweets.